-298 Rotating versus freely falling ball, 2
+320 Toppling rod versus freely falling ball, 2

 A rigid rod with uniformly distributed mass M and length L can pivot about a frictionless axle in a horizontal surface.
 The rod is held at rest with one end height h above the surface.
 A ball with mass m is also held at rest alongside the rod at a point distance d along the rod from the pivot point.
 Both are released at the same time.
-(131F2022)
+(131Sp2023)

-- a) Determine the speed of the ball just before it hits the horizontal surface. - b) Determine the speed of the tip of the rod just before it hits the horizontal surface. - c) Show that there is a special distance d such that the ball will hit the surface at the same time as the rod.
+- a) Determine the speed of the ball just before it hits the horizontal surface. - b) Determine the speed of the tip of the rod just before it hits the horizontal surface. - c) Show that there is a special distance d such that the ball will hit the surface with the same speed as that point on the rod (not the tip) hits the surface.
 Provide an expression for this and show that it does not depend on the masses or the release height.

-299 Rotating versus freely falling ball, 3
+321 Toppling rod versus freely falling ball, 3

 A rigid rod with uniformly distributed mass M and length L can pivot about a frictionless axle in a horizontal surface.
 The rod is held at rest with one end height h above the surface.
 A ball with mass m is also held at rest alongside the rod.
 Both are released at the same time.
-(131F2022)
+(131Sp2023)

 - a) Consider any level at height y < h above the horizontal surface.
-Show that when the ball reaches this level its speed is lower than that of the tip of the rod at the same level. - b) Show that when the rod is at an angle θ from the surface, the tangential acceleration of the tip has magnitude
+Show that when the ball reaches this level its speed is lower than that of the tip of the rod at the same level. - b) Show that when the rod is at an angle $\theta$ from the surface, the tangential acceleration of the tip has magnitude